The Halluci Nation: Music

 After releasing a number of tracks online DJing at various dance and aboriginal events, the band released their self-titled debut album as a free internet download in 2012.
 The album was named as a long-listed nominee for the 2012 Polaris Music Prize on June 14, 2012.
 In December 2012, ATCR released "The Road" on SoundCloud (P.27), a track that garnered "upward of 50,000 plays within five months" and nearly 300,000 plays as of August 2018.

 The song's structure revolves around a series of "drops", an important component in electronic dance music derived from Jamaican sound systems as well as syncopated "trap beats" originating from dirty south hip-hop characterized with a booming bass drum and skittering hi-hats.
 At the time, ATCR "was working on its second record—what would become 2013's Nation II Nation" and has since, for years now, been perceived as one of the leaders of an artistic Indigenous resurgence, exemplifying the remixing of tradition, bridging Indigenous history and futurity.

 Their second album, Nation II Nation, was released in 2013 and was named a long-listed nominee for the 2013 Polaris Music Prize on June 13, 2013; in July, it was named to the prize's final 10-album shortlist.
 The band also won several awards at the 2013 Aboriginal Peoples Choice Music Awards, including Best Group and Best Album for Nation II Nation.

-The band has toured extensively across Canada and the United States, as well as performing festival dates in the United Kingdom, Germany and Greece.
+The band has toured extensively across Canada and the United States, as well as performing festival dates in the United Kingdom, Germany, Greece, and Norway.

 They have been featured on CBC Radio's Q, Canada Live, and PBS' Sound Field, and have been playlisted on both CBC Radio 2 and CBC Radio 3 as well as BBC Radio 6 Music.

 In 2014, they garnered two Juno Award nominations at the Juno Awards of 2014, for Breakthrough Group of the Year and Electronic Album of the Year, winning the award for Breakthrough Group.
 The band specifically chose not to submit themselves for consideration in the Aboriginal Album of the Year category.

 A Tribe Called Red have also collaborated on and produced one of the last known Das Racist songs, called "Indians From All Directions", as well as the song "A Tribe Called Red" on Angel Haze's album Dirty Gold.